 Bedroom five with fixed 3’ twin beds, side tables, hanging rail.
 Rear facing with field views.

 En-suite bathroom with bath with handheld mixer, heated towel rail, basin and WC.

-The property faces out into a large private lawned garden which is fully enclosed to the rear.
+The property faces out into a large private lawned garden which is fully enclosed when the access gate from the road is closed.
 This includes a deck with garden furniture with overhead canopy, and a charcoal barbecue.
 A small lawned garden sits to the front of the property with patio and separate seating.